-All accidents, exposures and needle sticks must be reported to EHS & Risk Management (Worker's Compensation Coordinator if employee) for correct follow- up and risk assessment.
+All accidents, exposures and needle sticks must be reported to EHS & Risk Management, and, for employees, the Worker's Compensation Coordinator) for correct follow-up and risk assessment.
 Depending on the injury and the materials used in the lab, different approaches can be taken on the type of first aid that can be utilized.
 When working with human material or known pathogens, seek medical attention immediately.
-Do not use strong disinfectants or scrub brushes that can abrade the skin as this can cause additional damage and increase the chances of pathogens penetrating the body and cause illness.
+Do not use strong disinfectants or scrub brushes that can abrade the skin as this can cause additional damage and increase the chances of pathogens penetrating the body; this increased risk can cause illness.